IAmJonoBo/Prometheus/docs/architecture.md

 collaboration, observability, security, accessibility, and governance—expose their own contracts but plug into this same event stream.

+## Implementation snapshot (September 2025)

+- `PrometheusOrchestrator` wires ingestion, retrieval, reasoning, decision, execution, and monitoring services with an in-process event bus.
+- Ingestion ships filesystem, web, and synthetic connectors with asynchronous scheduling, SQLite storage, and optional PII redaction.
+- Retrieval provides an in-memory baseline plus hybrid backends that integrate RapidFuzz, OpenSearch, Qdrant, and optional cross-encoder reranking.
+- Reasoning exposes a deterministic summary/planner placeholder so downstream contracts stay stable while the model gateway evolves.
+- Decision applies a lightweight policy stub that approves when recommended actions exist and records alternatives for downstream review.
+- Execution offers Temporal, webhook, and in-memory adapters, attaching plan notes and Temporal worker metadata when configured.
+- Monitoring emits `MonitoringSignal` events and routes metrics to the Prometheus Pushgateway and OpenTelemetry collectors when dependencies are available.

 ## Module contracts

 - **Events** embed `event_id`, `correlation_id`, timestamps, actor, evidence